Meet the People Behind the Montrose LandxSea Film Fest

 Graham Black

 Graham is an architect with a passion for creative arts.
 After eight years with a preservation firm in Hawaii, he pursued photography, evolving into a semi-professional sports photographer.
 His work has been featured in local and national newspapers across Angus and Scotland.
 As a key creative force for Arbroath Football Club, he manages social media and marketing.
 Now, Graham brings his creativity to the festival, serving as its official photographer, capturing memorable moments.
+He also designed our stunning 2025 Festival screen printed poster!

 Kenny transitioned from a 35-year career in the petrochemical industry, where he worked in North Sea gas and around Grangemouth's oil and gas complexes, to become a champion of environmental causes.
 Notably, post-COP26, he relayed the COP baton by land and sea from Glasgow to Sharm El Sheik as a ‘green runner’ and Scotland’s representative.
 An active participant in climate events across the UK, including Scotland’s annual Climate Camp, Kenny serves as a passionate ambassador for our festival, offering a critical perspective on the environmental transition.

-Gemma is the Programmes Director at the TV Foundation, the charitable arm of the Edinburgh TV Festival.
+Gemma is Impact Director at the TV Foundation, the charitable arm of the Edinburgh TV Festival.
 Prior to that, Gemma was the director of One World Media and focused on growing their support for new talent covering global stories.
 She is passionate about making the creative industries more accessible and the power of stories to open minds and create space for conversation and change, with a particular focus on the climate crisis.
 Gemma started her career in public policy before a move to the US led to her working in the documentary industry as Director of Programs for the Social Impact Media Awards (SIMA), and prior to that as COO of San Francisco Green Film Festival.

 For the Montrose Playhouse